johndehavilland/mainblog/content/posts/2025-06-05-Copilot-Findings.md

 **Positive Sentiment**: 82% of users did not want to return to pre-Copilot workflows.
 Satisfaction and recommendation scores were 7.7 and 8.2 out of 10, respectively.

-The report highlights some areas that were a bit of a challenge, none really surprising:
+The report highlights some areas that were a bit of a challenge, none really surprising and with some focused work could be resolved:

 **Complex Tasks**: Copilot struggled with nuanced, context-heavy, or sensitive tasks (e.g., policy analysis, grievance handling).